chili-chips-ba/openCologne/README.md

     - bugs and idiosyncrasies
     - ideas for enhancement and automation of the development process

-- Silicon comps wrt comparable Gowin, Lattice i Xilinx parts
+- Comps with comparable Gowin, Lattice i Xilinx silicon
     - size: LUTs and FFs
     - Fmax
     - utilization metrics